Getting Started With the E-2 Investor Application

 Before we can file the E-2 application, you must form a company here in the U.S. The most common options are a corporation (Inc.) and a limited liability company (LLC).
 Either works fine for E-2.
 You must speak with a CPA to determine which option works better for you and your business plan.

-Davis & Associates also recommends that you own at least 51% of the E-2 business entity.
-The law states that the ownership can be 50% to qualify, but then there is an argument you don’t need to be here to run the business.
-The reason why is because there is someone else or a collection of other owners who have the same authority as you, so you don’t need to be here.
-With 51% ownership or more, control is not an issue and you can easily justify your need to be in the US to manage and control the business to success.
+Davis & Associates also recommends that you own at least 51 percent of the E-2 business entity.
+The law states that ownership can be 50 percent to qualify, but that percentage of ownership raises the question as to whether you really need to be in the U.S. to run the business, since you have a partner who has equal authority.
+The law makes the same case in instances when the investor has equal partnerships with a collection of other owners.
+Equal partnerships with multiple partners wouldn’t grant any of the parties involved control based on ownership.
+With 51 percent ownership or more, however, control is not an issue and you can easily justify your need to be in the U.S. to manage and control the business to success.

-We can connect you with our trusted providers for business formation and tax ID services if you don’t already have someone that can help you.
+We can connect you with our trusted providers for business formation and tax ID services if you don’t already have someone who can help you.

-• Food service – fast food, fast-casual, restaurant, snack shops
+• Enterprises in food service—fast food, fast-casual, restaurants, snack shops

 • Print shops